XOP/css-codeguide/src/md/methodology.md

 </section>
 ```

+### Modifiers and states

+To help to get your head around the following:
+modifiers - illustrate added or, well, _modified_ features of element
+and states - is mostly about interactions.

+For instance:
+Modifiers: 'decorated', 'large size', 'secondary type' etc.
+States: 'disabled', 'in progress', 'hidden for user' etc.

-3. Modifiers determined by '--' - separator:
+Modifiers are determined by '--' - separator:
 ```
 .element--mod
 .element--complex-name-mod